-A common problem in dogs is chronic recurring anal gland infection, which is also linked to the degree of toxicity of the bloodstream.
+Common problem in dogs is chronic recurring anal gland infection.
+Also linked to the degree of toxicity of the bloodstream.
 Therefore, this gland’s secretion becomes progressively thickened from clear yellow, which is healthy and normal, to out right thick pus, which is unhealthy, abnormal and leads eventually to impaction of the gland.

-Arthritis, kidney and bladder disease, even the premature loss of hearing and eyesight, are all forms of crystallization, which can be linked to the deposit of waste materials in the body due to a low immune system and poor health status.
+Arthritis, kidney and bladder disease, even the premature loss of hearing and eyesight, are all forms of crystallization.
+Which is linked; to the deposit of waste materials in the body.
+Due to a low immune system and poor health status.

 Good health requires more than good quality food and water, it also requires living free from stress.
 The various stress factors of inadequate rest or sleep, feeling isolated or lonely, grief and fear all cause acid reactions in the body and contribute to toxemia.
 Another very important effect of toxic blood is to lower the oxygen carrying capacity of the bloodstream, a very important underlying cause of cancer.

-Cancer, or uncontrolled growth of cells, is stimulated by low oxygen concentration, which then leads to a fermentation process rather than the more usual oxygenation process of removing toxins from the body.
+Cancer is uncontrolled growth of cells.
+Which is stimulated by low oxygen concentration.
+Which then leads to a fermentation process rather than the more usual oxygenation process of removing toxins from the body.